epctex-support/dnb-scraper/README.md

 To learn more about using Apify, read our [quick start guide](https://docs.apify.com/tutorials/quick-start#run-an-actor) to using any [Apify actor](https://apify.com/actors).

 ## Tip
 DnB has a geo-location based protection system.
 That's why you should always use US based proxies.
-On Apify, you can use `SHADER` proxy group.

 ## Setup & Usage